Healthy Homes Assessment Napier South

 Draught Stopping Napier South

-If you can feel external air getting in, or see the sound of a clear draught emanating from a hole or gap that is, it’s probably a gap or hole that requirements sealing in somehow.
-Large gaps and cracks should be sealed permanently.
-Any gaps greater than 3mm that allow air to enter or exit from your home require the sealing.
-For example, if an open fireplace isn’t used it can create draughts.
-This must be sealed from.
-Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed as far as possible.
+If you can feel external air entering or the air is clear from a crack or a gap and you can feel it, it’s likely to be a gap or hole that requirements sealing in somehow.
+Cracks and gaps that are large should be fixed permanently.
+Cracks that are greater than 3mm and let air into or out within the home need the sealing.
+For example, if an open fireplace is not in use, it may cause draughts and should be sealed off.
+Landlords and property managers are responsible for making sure such draughts are eliminated as far as imaginable.

-There is no need to block holes or gaps in the construction.
-For example, tiny gaps around windows and doors may be required to allow for the movement of the structure as the household gets warmer and cooler, in order to let them be opened and closed rather than securing.
-We will check all windows and doors in our Healthy Homes assessment of your rental property.
+You don’t need to block up intentional holes or gaps that are part of the building.
+For instance, small gaps around doors and windows may be required to allow movement of the structure when the home is heated and cools in order to let them be closed and opened instead of than sticking.
+We will test every window and door in an Healthy Homes assessment of your rental property.

 draught stopping building inspections